adamhigerd/dcmon/README.md

 In no particular order:

-* Prompt the user for a `docker-compose.yml` file if one is not automatically detected.
-* Lua scripting support for configuration, log filtering, and status reporting.
+* Lua scripting support for status reporting.
-* Filter views.
 * Desktop notifications for status changes and monitored keywords.
+* Container status viewer.
 * UI polish.
 * Documentation.